Updated May 29 2021

 The Country Boy Mine is one of the many restored gold mines of Colorado that is now open for tours.
 It is located only a few miles from downtown Breckenridge.

 Before entering the mine everyone is provided with hard hats, or bike helmets for the kids.
 Safety first.
 The tour into the mine is an easy, level walk 1,000 feet deep into the mountain.
-Our tour guide was extremely knowledgable but also fun and full of personality.
+Our tour guide was extremely knowledgeable but also fun and full of personality.
 She explained all about the mining process, the tools the miners used, why the mine isn’t in operation today, and how oxygen was brought into the mine to prevent suffocation.

 - Don’t forget to bring a jacket, even on a warm summer day, it’s cold deep in the mine.